 With respect to students with autism spectrum disorders (ASD), HATCH VALLEY PUBLIC SCHOOLS will ensure that the IEP team consider and document its consideration of the 11 strategies, address the strategy or strategies in the IEP when needed to provide a FAPE.
-The NMPED has defined each of the strategies in a document titled, "IEP Considerations for Students with Autism Spectrum Disorders" available through the NMPED website.
-HATCH VALLEY PUBLIC SCHOOLS, by reference in these procedures, and through staff development (as appropriate), shall inform appropriate personnel of the NMPED definitions document.
+The NMPED has defined each of the strategies in a document titled, "IEP Considerations for Students with Autism Spectrum Disorders" available through the rather than by redrafting the entire IEP.
+Upon request, a parent must be provided with a revised copy of the IEP with the amendments incorporated.